river-now/river/README.md

 Our core philosophy is simple: You don't need backend JS to build a fully modern and performant web application.

-Yes, it is possible to great performance and SEO scores, a fully type-safe application, and a frictionless full-stack developer experience, all without backend JS.
+Yes, it is possible to get great performance and SEO scores, a fully type-safe application, and a frictionless full-stack developer experience, all without backend JS.